jbranchaud/til/postgres/pretty-print-data-sizes.md

 # Pretty Print Data Sizes

-Use the `pg_size_pretty()` function to pretty print the sizes of data.
+Use the `pg_size_pretty()` function to pretty print the sizes of data in PostgreSQL.
 Given a `bigint`, it will determine the most human-readable format with which to print the value:

 ```sql
 > select pg_size_pretty(1234::bigint);